Skip to content

 Typical options:

-This is powerful, but only useful when Sophos Endpoint, Sophos Central and Security Heartbeat are configured cleanly.
+This is strong, but only makes sense if Sophos Endpoint, Sophos Central and Security Heartbeat are properly set up.

-Practical example: Clients with a red Security Heartbeat can no longer access servers or no longer receive internet access.
+Practical example: Clients with red Security Heartbeat are no longer allowed to access servers or no longer have Internet access.

-For a first client rule, Heartbeat should not be enabled blindly, otherwise devices that cannot send a Heartbeat may be blocked.
+For a first client rule, you should not activate heartbeat blindly, otherwise you may block devices that cannot send a heartbeat at all.

 Other security features